digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 This callable bond example is taken from `Instrument/Bond/Test/Callable.daml <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/Bond/Test/Callable.daml>`_
-, where all the details are available, in particular how to define and process an *Election*.
+, where all the details are available.
+Also, Check out the :ref:`Election based lifecycling tutorial <election-based-lifecycling>` for more details on how how to define and process an *Election* in practice.

 Inflation Linked
 ================